-LATIN I A & B (1790A, 1790B), Grades 8-12, 1st & 2nd Sem.
-One-half Credit Per Sem.
-Prerequisite: None
+LATIN I (1790Y), Grades 8-12, Full Credit Year Course Prerequisite: None

-The first-year Latin course provides the foundation for understanding Latin and the basis for learning any foreign language.
+The first-year Latin course provides the foundation for understanding Latin and the basis for learning any world language.
 Students enlarge their vocabulary, refine grammar in English, and learn about the origins of many of our traditions and institutions while reading the history, myths, and legends of the ancient Romans.

-LATIN II A & B (1700A, 1700B), Grades 9-12, 1st & 2nd Sem.
-One-half Credit Per Sem.
-Prerequisite: Latin I A & B
+LATIN II (1700Y), Grades 9-12, Full Credit Year Course

+Prerequisite: Latin I